MICA-MNI/micapipe/readme.md

 export OMP_NUM_THREADS=4
 export tmp=<path to temporal directory>
 ```

+## Anonymize your dataset
+We strongly recommend to anonymize the dataset before running the pipelines.
+This pipeline includes scripts to do so using AFNI's reface plus tool (https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/tutorials/refacer/refacer_run.html) to anonymize T1w as well as quantitative T1 images.

+# `mica-pipe` command and modules

+## fMRI processing (`-proc_rsfmri`)
+proc_rsfmri does not run time slicing correction.

 ## DWI processing (`-proc_dwi`)
 This step requires the `json` files in the BIDS database to contain the following variables: